nguyensinhtu/gen.nvim/README.md

-        show_prompt = false, -- Shows the prompt submitted to Ollama. show_model = false, -- Displays which model you are using at the beginning of your chat session. no_auto_close = false, -- Never closes the window automatically. debug = false -- Prints errors and the command which is run.
+        show_prompt = false, -- Shows the prompt submitted to Ollama. show_model = false, -- Displays which model you are using at the beginning of your chat session. no_auto_close = false, -- Never closes the window automatically. debug = false, -- Prints errors and the command which is run. generate_completion = false, -- /api/generate.
     }
 },
 ```